ExiledHeisenberg/DAPE/README.md

 a resuce mission is launched.

 -=> Features
     (Version 1.2)
     - Added option to turn off interceptor
     - Added random amounts of cash (poptabs) to AI
-	- Added option to make helicopter pesistant vehicle with code
+    - Added option to make helicopter persistent vehicle with code
-	- If not persitent, Vehicle Claim Script should work for most vehicles (Version 1.1)
+    - If not persistent, Vehicle Claim Script should work for most vehicles (Version 1.1)
-	- Script will now auto clean markers and old mission site once a player jumps in the helicoper
+    - Script will now auto clean markers and old mission site once a player jumps in the helicopter
 	- Script now runs continuously
 	- Optimized some code
     (Version 1.0)
     - Offers a highly randomized mission and experience
     - Can be easily customized for any custom content or equipment/vehicle mod
     - Should work on any map

 -=> Installation